-- E63 The Unexpected Heritage Finds Procedure, as submitted to the Secretary, must be implemented for the duration of construction and during operational maintenance works. - The Proponent must prepare a Heritage Interpretation Strategy before works which impact on the items identified below commence which identifies and interprets the heritage values and stories of Aboriginal and non-Aboriginal heritage items, archaeology and heritage conservation areas associated with the CSSI.
+- E63 The Unexpected Heritage Finds Procedure, as submitted to the Secretary, must be implemented for the duration of construction and during operational maintenance works. - E64 The Proponent must prepare a Heritage Interpretation Strategy before work (excluding archaeological excavation required under Conditions E70 and E71) which impacts on the items identified below commence which identifies and interprets the heritage values and stories of Aboriginal and non-Aboriginal heritage items, archaeology and heritage conservation areas associated with the CSSI.

 The Heritage Interpretation Strategy must be prepared and implemented in consultation with OEH and the Heritage Council of NSW (or its delegate).
-The Heritage Interpretation Strategy must be submitted to the Secretary for information and include, but not be limited to: - (a) a discussion of the key interpretive themes, stories, archaeological results, and messages proposed to interpret the history and significance of affected heritage items and heritage conservation areas including: - Parramatta Female Factory and Institutions Precinct within the Cumberland District Hospital Group - ii) Lennox Bridge; - iii) St Patrick's Roman Catholic Cemetery; - iv) The Convict Lumberyard (Arthur Phillip High School site) - v) Ancient Aboriginal and Early Colonial Landscape (Robin Thomas Reserve); - vi) Queen's Wharf Reserve and stone wall and potential archaeological site; - vii) Dundas Railway Station Group; - viii) Prince Alfred Square (and potential archaeological site); - ix) Royal Oak Hotel and stables (and potential archaeological site); - x) Clyde Carlingford Rail Bridge abutments (Northern); and - xi) Clyde Carlingford Rail Bridge abutments (Southern) - (b) Consider the information compiled in development of the Heritage Archival Recording and Salvage Report required in Condition E70. - Identified impacts to heritage items and heritage conservation areas must be minimised through both detailed design and construction in consultation with the Heritage Council (or its delegate).
+The Heritage Interpretation Strategy must be submitted to the Secretary for information and include, but not be limited to a discussion of the key interpretive themes, stories, archaeological results, and messages proposed to interpret the history and significance of affected heritage items and heritage conservation areas including:

+- (a) Parramatta Female Factory and Institutions Precinct within the Cumberland District Hospital Group - (b) Lennox Bridge; - (c) St Patrick's Roman Catholic Cemetery; - (d) The Convict Lumberyard (Arthur Phillip High School site) - (e) Ancient Aboriginal and Early Colonial Landscape (Robin Thomas Reserve); - (f) Queen's Wharf Reserve and stone wall and potential archaeological site; - (g) Dundas Railway Station Group;

+- (h) Prince Alfred Square (and potential archaeological site); - (i) Royal Oak Hotel and stables (and potential archaeological site); - (j) Clyde Carlingford Rail Bridge abutments (Northern); and - (k) Clyde Carlingford Rail Bridge abutments (Southern) - E64A Within six months of the completion of any archaeological excavation and archival recording, the Heritage Interpretation Strategy in Condition E64 must be updated to include any additional heritage items identified and their interpretation.

+Note: Archaeological excavation and archival recording includes but it not limited to that required by Conditions E70 and E71E79 inclusive.

+E65 Identified impacts to heritage items and heritage conservation areas must be minimised through both detailed design and construction in consultation with the Heritage Council (or its delegate).
 The measures to manage this must be detailed in the Heritage Management Sub-Plan required by Condition C3.